YourIndieDev/Unity-Function-Calling/README.md

 ## How It Works

 The framework utilizes attributes `Tool` and `Parameter` to define tools and parameters for methods in your Unity scripts.
-These attributes provide essential information to the AI, enabling it to make informed decisions about which action to take and which method/function to call within the Unity game.
+These attributes provide essential information to the AI, enabling it to make informed decisions about which action to take and which method/function to call, and passing in the values of each parameter within the Unity game.

 ### Tool Attribute